freebelion/HurPsy/HurPsyExp/Documentation/HurPsyExp.ExpDesign.DesignViewModel.md

 ## DesignViewModel.CreateVMs() Method

-This method will create the viewmodel objects for a loaded experiment
+This method will create the viewmodel objects for the items in a loaded experiment.

 ```csharp
 private void CreateVMs();